austinhuang0131/austinhuang0131.github.io/index.md

 ### Hobbies?
 <img src="./assets/model_un.jpg" alt="Name tags of attended MUN conferences" align="right" width="300"/>

-Coding, mapping, commenting on local/global affairs (Some posted on [Tumblr](https://blog.austinhuang.me) - Oh, and I only used it for the free custom domain, I don't really like Tumblr), model UN, and listening to sick beats ~~as well as memeing~~ are things I do a lot.
-And Anime quite rarely (≤3 series per year).
+Coding, mapping (or, more professionally, *urban planning*), commenting on local/global affairs, model UN, and listening to sick beats ~~as well as memeing~~ are things I do a lot.
+Watches some anime quite rarely (≤3 series per year before college, now I ain't got time to even update this website!).
 Skating, softball and badminton, especially, are my favourite sports ~~given that me being a not-so-sporty kid~~.

-Yes, I do model UN, even though many people believe I'm the *last* person who would do that.
-I consider myself more realistic than most people, who are usually idealistic.

 ### Hardware?
-A school-provided fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services (e.g. [Glitch](https://glitch.com)).
+A school-provided (now owned) fully-stickered repaired-once MacBook Air (13-inch, 2017) plus several shared VPS from online people ~~comrades~~ and free services (e.g. [Glitch](https://glitch.com)).
 That's it.
 I mean, after all, I'm not the super-hyped computer science guy anyway.
 They're hobbies and will remain so.

 ### You said you're from...Shanghai?
 Yeah.
 I actually went to the same high school as [@simonguozirui](https://simonguo.tech/) did and went abroad at the same time as he did, though he's 1 year older than me.
 He's the *hacky* kind, I'm more the *pragmatic* kind.